How does PRP eliminate pain without surgery?

 What to Expect In Your PRP Therapy Session

-Once in the room with the provider performing the injections, we cleanse the treatment area and apply a local anesthetic to ensure the most painless experience possible.
-Under the guidance of dynamic ultrasound imaging, our highly trained providers will inject your platelet-rich plasma directly into your injured areas.
+To begin your procedure we first apply a local anesthetic to ensure the most painless experience possible.
+A provider will then inject your PRP directly into your injured areas under the guidance of dynamic ultrasound imaging.
 We believe this is the optimal way to perform this procedure, as it allows us to clearly visualize the areas we are targeting and avoid trauma to the surrounding structures.

-Depending on the region and extent of the injury, you may require multiple treatments and/or personalized physical therapy.
-After your injections, there is often a very brief recovery period.
-For the first 1-3 days, it is normal to experience some swelling, tightness, and discomfort at the injection site.
-During this time, we will provide you with specific post-procedure instructions and safe ways to manage the discomfort while optimizing your healing ability.
+After your injections, there is often a brief recovery period.
+For the first 3-7 days, it is normal to experience some swelling, tightness, and discomfort at the injection site.
+During this time, we will provide you with specific post-procedure instructions and safe ways to manage the discomfort while optimizing your treatment.

-You may begin to feel the results of your PRP therapy within two to four weeks, depending on the region and extent of your injury.
-Ordinarily, the symptom relief and healing process continue to improve for up to 3 months per treatment.
+You may begin to feel the results of your PRP therapy within two to four weeks post procedure.
+The healing will process continue for up to 3 months after your procedure.
 It’s important to schedule a follow-up appointment with your provider somewhere between 4-6 weeks after each PRP treatment to evaluate your progress.